 Below is a list of alcoholic drinks that are much safer options for individuals with SIBO, IBS and other gastrointestinal issues.
 These alcohols are cleaner, contain lower amounts of FODMAPS, and are gluten-free.

-Considered to be one of the “cleanest” liquors available, vodka is often made from grains such as corn, rye, wheat and sorghum however; it can also be made from potatoes, molasses, sugar beets, soybeans and grapes.
+Considered to be one of the “cleanest” liquors available, vodka is often made from grains such as corn, rye, wheat, and sorghum, however; it can also be made from potatoes, molasses, sugar beets, soybeans, and grapes.
 The distillation process of vodka is often conducted by filtering the liquor through charcoal to eliminate any unwanted colors and flavors from entering the final product; a process that is typically repeated multiple times.
 While most types of liquors will exhibit a high content of fusel oils and congeners, vodka often contains the lowest levels of these byproducts of alcohol fermentation.

-Derived from a mixture of juniper barriers and a neutral alcohol, gin’s natural flavors are usually citrus and spices.
+Derived from a mixture of juniper barriers and neutral alcohol, gin’s natural flavors are usually citrus and spices.
 The limited fermentation required to make gin makes this alcohol an ideal liquor option for those with gastrointestinal issues.

 4.Low FODMAP Wines

 Wines that are below a 1% residual sugar percentage (RS) are typically safe for individuals with SIBO or IBS.
 Despite the fact that many manufacturers are not required to list the RS percentage on their wine labels, both dry red and white wines typically fall within a safe RS percentage.

 - Dry Red Wines: Merlot, Zinfandel, Cabernet Sauvignon, Pinot Noir, Bordeaux, Syrah

 - Dry White Wines: Sauvignon Blanc, Chardonnay, Pinot Grigio, certain types of Riseling, Brut or Extra Brut Champagne 6